 Ah, the apple, the temptation of Eve – the downfall in the Garden of Eden.
 But then, what pretty girl could ever pass up a shiny, lipstick-red, orchard-fresh fruit of the gods?

-Are apples an aphrodisiac?
+Are apples aphrodisiacs?

 Like Eve, the ancient Greeks loved apples.
 Instead of slipping a ring onto a fair maiden’s finger, a Greek warrior was supposed to toss an apple to the–ah–apple of his eye.
 If she caught the fruit, the act was as good as an engagement.